 Residue around the drain, such as grease or food particles, is a visual cue that your drain is dirty.
 Additionally, if water backs up into the sink when you run the faucet, it’s a definite sign of a blockage.

-Addressing these signs promptly is essential to prevent further issues.
-Ignoring them can lead to more severe clogs, unpleasant smells, and even potential plumbing damage.
-Regular cleaning helps maintain a functional and hygienic kitchen, ensuring a safe environment for food preparation.
+It’s important to address these signs quickly to prevent more issues.
+Ignoring them can lead to severe clogs, bad smells, and even plumbing damage.
+Regular cleaning keeps your kitchen functional and hygienic, ensuring a safe spot for cooking.

 Recommended Cleaning Frequency